splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-hubot-integration.rst

       export HUBOT_VICTOROPS_KEY=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx

-6. Add the VictorOps adapter to your Hubot’s dependencies in package.json:
+6. Add the VictorOps adapter to your Hubot's dependencies in package.json:

    ::